Auldbrass Plantation: First phase of construction

 The caretaker's house and some of the farm buildings were nearly completed by mid-1941.
 Wright had to adjust the plans due to his unfamiliarity with the site; the positions of the plantation house and guesthouse were swapped for reasons that have never been documented.
 In addition, Stevens divorced and remarried twice, and he changed the plans every time he remarried.
 After receiving the first set of revised plans in August 1941, Stevens directed the McDevitt Company to begin constructing the plantation house.
 Stevens also ordered material for the plantation, even as wartime restrictions had created shortages of objects such as wood and copper.
-By the end of 1941, many of the farm buildings were finished, while work on the plantation house was just starting.
+By the end of 1941, many of the farm buildings were finished, and work on the plantation house just starting.
 Stevens also contemplated constructing several additional outbuildings that were not constructed, such as a bathhouse and large staff cottage.